-In a third review that appeared in the Sydney Morning Herald and The Age, Bob Beale said:
+In the Sydney Morning Herald, Bob Beale said:

 “This book is a great poke in the eye to anyone who says non-fiction books are the living dead in the age of Google.
 Where Song Began is a serious feat of synthesis that few bird observers or natural historians – let alone few authors – would have the knowledge, experience, time or access to academic resources to pull together.”

 In a very long lead review published in The Australian, Nicolas Rothwell emphasised the book’s role in improving understanding of the Australian environment: